IdentityServer/IdentityServer4/docs/reference/client.rst

 ``RedirectUris``
     Specifies the allowed URIs to return tokens or authorization codes to ``AllowedScopes``
-    By default a client has no access to any scopes - either specify the scopes explicitly here (recommended) - or set ``AllowAccessToAllScopes`` to true.
+    By default a client has no access to any resources - specify the allowed resources by adding the corresponding scopes names
-``AllowAccessTokenViaBrowser``
+``AllowOfflineAccess``
+    Specifies whether this client can request refresh tokens (be requesting the ``offline_access`` scope) ``AllowAccessTokenViaBrowser``
     Specifies whether this client is allowed to receive access tokens via the browser.
     This is useful to harden flows that allow multiple response types